koyuawsmbrtn/homecinema/README.md

 - [ ] Subtitle support
 - [ ] Fix a lot of the ugly UI
 - [ ] MPRIS support
+- [ ] Fix crashes when scraping
+- [ ] Fix a few buttons doing nothing